 The signal used for air synchronization in the IP-DECT system might be weak, normally about -90 dBm.
-In the above example in Figure 15, RFP-B tries to synchronize to RFP-A, but RFP-B is also affected by an alien DECT system with much higher signal strength then the synchronization source (RFP-A).
+In the above example in Figure 20.
+Impact on air synchronization, page 37, RFP-B tries to synchronize to RFP-A, but RFP-B is also affected by an alien DECT system with much higher signal strength then the synchronization source (RFP-A).